M-68/meta_resource/books.md

 [ ] Remove unecessary fields
 [ ] Sync order of Books w/ Airtable
 [ ] Add tags to books in Airtable / sort|search by  tags
+[ ] Add corresponding resources in notes of each book.
+[ ]Work out Edition System or eliminate
+[ ] Universal Citation system/ Change APA ref system
+[ ] Warning on Citation System